stephenbunch/webpack-project/README.md

 # Webpack Project

-Simple Webpack Project setup without all the ridiculous frills that come with todays front-end stack
+Simple Webpack Project without all the ridiculous frills that come with todays front-end stack

 ## TODO